SmartData-Polito/odysseus/docs/source/index.rst

 Internally, it makes use of several open-source Python libraries for geospatial and mobility analysis, such as geopandas (https://geopandas.org/) and scikit-mobility [5] (https://scikit-mobility.github.io/scikit-mobility/).

-ODySSEUS is composed by four main functional modules, each one coming with its own API, command line interface and GUI:
+ODySSEUS is composed by four main functional modules, each one coming with its own command line interface:

 - **City Data Manager**
+- **City Scenario**
 - **Demand Modelling**
 - **Supply Modelling**
 - **Simulator**